On This Day in History: May 7

-- In Constantinople, the dome of the Hagia Sophia collapses.
+- In Constantinople, the dome of the Hagia Sophia collapses, twenty years after its construction.
 Justinian I immediately orders that the dome be rebuilt.

-- The Jewish revolt against Constantius Gallus breaks out.
-After his arrival at Antioch, the Jews begin a rebellion in Palestine.
+- The Jewish revolt against Constantius Gallus breaks out after his arrival at Antioch.

 Births On This Day